Reinforcement tuning (GRPO)

 - Optimization: Training gradients push the model toward generating higher-scoring responses.

-When to use GRPO
+When to use reinforcement tuning

-GRPO provides value when:
+Reinforcement tuning provides value when:

 - Improving overall response quality beyond what demonstration data captures